Hemisphere-Project/HPlayer2/README.md

  - GPIO: allows patching RPi gpio event to player action
  - OSC: patching OSC message to player actions to control it from TouchOSC / MaxMSP / etc...
  - HTTP: bootstrap a basic HTTP server to control and get status of the player over a network
- - iRRemote: interface usb infrared remotes like [this one](https://goo.gl/sz7rie)
+ - Keyboard: keyboard usb and infrared remotes like [this one](https://goo.gl/sz7rie)
  - Keypad: interface LCD+Keypad RPi shield like [this one](https://www.adafruit.com/product/1110)
  - NFC: interface RFID/NFC tag reader based on PN532 like [this one](https://www.adafruit.com/product/364)

 ## CREDITS